Wet Weather Returns with Pattern Shift

 Contact: Jeremy Linder (530) 701-5209

-Marysville – Caltrans is alerting motorists about the next round of winter weather that is expected to impact travel across the Sierra Nevada next week.
-The shift comes after a dry pattern persisted throughout January.
+Marysville – Caltrans is alerting motorists about the next round of winter weather expected to impact travel across the Sierra Nevada next week, following a dry pattern throughout January.

-The National Weather Service (NWS) forecast indicates periods of rain showers Sunday, February 8 through Thursday, February 12.
-The best chances for widespread precipitation are over the northern Sacramento Valley, foothills and mountains.
-The exact timing and amounts are still uncertain.
+The National Weather Service (NWS) forecast indicates periods of rain showers Sunday, February 8 through Thursday, February 12, with the best chances for widespread precipitation over the northern Sacramento Valley, foothills, and mountains.
+Exact timing and amounts are uncertain.

-Long range forecasts also indicate another round of wet weather for the following week.
-Motorists are encouraged to take advantage of the quite weather now, double check winter weather gear and make sure vehicle kits are restocked and handy.
+Long-range forecasts also suggest another round of wet weather the following week.
+Motorists are encouraged to take advantage of the current quiet weather, check winter weather gear, and ensure vehicle emergency kits are stocked and handy.

-Motorists traveling in the valley should be prepared for wet weather, additional travel times and delays.
-Caltrans advises that vehicles have properly functioning headlights and windshield wipers and not to drive through flooded roads.
+Motorists in the valley should prepare for wet weather, longer travel times, and possible delays.
+Vehicles should have functioning headlights and windshield wipers, and avoid driving through flooded roads.

-For motorists traveling through the Sierra Nevada, be prepared for chain controls, additional travel times and delays.
-Caltrans advises to ensure your vehicle has a full tank of gas or full charge, chains, and extra supplies in the event of an emergency or if traffic is held for an extended period of time.
-Those supplies include but are not limited to: extra snacks, water, a blanket and a flashlight.
+For those traveling through the Sierra Nevada, expect chain controls, longer travel times, and possible delays.
+Ensure vehicles have a full tank of gas or full charge, chains, and emergency supplies such as snacks, water, a blanket, and a flashlight.

-For additional information motorists are encouraged to check the NWS forecast for any updates and Caltrans’ QuickMap before traveling for current road conditions and chain requirements or download the QuickMap app from the App Store or Google Play.
-Road information is also available on Caltrans’ website or by calling the California Highway Information Network automated phone service at 1-800-427-ROAD (7623).
+For updates, check the NWS forecast and Caltrans QuickMap before traveling.
+The QuickMap app is available on the App Store and Google Play.
+Road information is also available on Caltrans’ website or by calling 1-800-427-ROAD (7623).

-Caltrans District 3 is responsible for maintaining and operating 4,385 lane miles in 11 Sacramento Valley and Northern Sierra counties.
-The department issues updates on X @CaltransDist3 and on Facebook CaltransDistrict3.
+Caltrans District 3 maintains 4,385 lane miles across 11 Sacramento Valley and Northern Sierra counties.
+Updates are issued on X @CaltransDist3 and Facebook CaltransDistrict3.

 | CleanWaterCA.com | #BeWorkZoneAlert | Instagram | Threads | YouTube |